22 USC CHAPTER 103, SUBCHAPTER IV: MONITORING, EVALUATION, AND REPORTING

 (2) the extent to which the operations of the Corporation complement or are compatible with the development assistance programs of the United States and qualifying sovereign entities;

-(3) the Corporation's institutional linkages with other relevant United States Government department 1 and agencies, including efforts to strengthen such linkages; and
+(3) the Corporation's institutional linkages with other relevant United States Government department 1 and agencies, including efforts to strengthen such linkages;

-(4) the compliance of projects supported by the Corporation under subchapter II of this chapter with human rights, environmental, labor, and social policies, or other such related policies that govern the Corporation's support for projects, promulgated or otherwise administered by the Corporation.
+(4) the compliance of projects supported by the Corporation under subchapter II of this chapter with human rights, environmental, labor, and social policies, or other such related policies that govern the Corporation's support for projects, promulgated or otherwise administered by the Corporation;

 (b) Elements